Candidate confidently answering behavioral interview questions during a professional job interview.

 Not Aligning Your Answers with the Job Description

 It’s like going on a first date and talking about your stamp collection when they’re really into rock climbing.
-You might be super passionate about stamps, but it’s not what they’re looking for, is it?
-That’s what happens when you don’t connect your interview answers to the job description.
+You might be super passionate about stamps, but it’s not what they’re looking for.
+That happens when you don’t connect your interview answers to the job description.

-A lot of people go into interviews with a set of pre-prepared stories, which is great!
+Many people go into interviews with pre-prepared stories, which is excellent!
 But if those stories don’t show you have the skills they’re looking for, you’re talking to a brick wall.
 They need to see how you fit their puzzle.

 Here’s how to avoid that “missed connection” moment: